jpoechill/CallForCode/docs/CONTRIBUTING.md

 ### TL;DR

-Please open a PR with any improvements you think would benefit this document!

 Please read the <a href="../CODE_OF_CONDUCT.md">Code of Conduct</a>

 Please view the <a href="https://github.com/vishalbakshi/CallForCode/projects/1">Project Task board</a> which is updated frequently and contains all actionable tasks in one of the five following categories: